Best Quality Management Software: How to Evaluate QMS Platforms in 2026

 - Can CAPA approval workflows be configured with different routing logic for different CAPA types or severity levels, without custom development?

-Criterion 5: Implementation Approach — Vendor-Led or Self-Service?
+Criterion 5: Implementation Approach

-QMS platform implementations range from self-service configuration that goes live in weeks to vendor-led implementations that take 6 to 18 months and cost multiples of the software licence.
-The right implementation model depends on the organisation’s IT resources, quality system complexity, and internal bandwidth.
-A 20-person quality team at a mid-market manufacturer has different implementation capacity than a 200-person quality function at an enterprise pharmaceutical company.
+QMS platform implementations range from self-service configuration that goes live in weeks to vendor-led implementations that take 6 to 18 months and cost multiples of the software license.
+Neither model is inherently better.
+The right model depends on the organization’s IT resources, quality system complexity, and internal bandwidth.

 Probe questions: